peng-gang/sortChrPos/README.md

 # sortChrPos
 This program is used to sort lines according to chromosome and position in a file like bed file in DNA sequencing data analysis.
 The position will be decide by chromsome first, position (second column) secondly and all other columns (combined as a string) last.
 So "chr1 1 1111" will be placed before "chr 1 2".
 I sort the file in this order in case you input a vcf file.
-If you want to sort the bed file according to chromosome, start and end position, go to.
+If you want to sort the bed file according to chromosome, start and end position, you can use [combineRegion](https://github.com/peng-gang/combineRegion).

 ## usage
 First download the source code and and compile with g++.
 The simplest way to compile is